Thoughts and Musings

 Perspective, one of my Dad’s favorite words, has been important to us on the sadly more and more common passing of friends and family.

 On one of our tours, we were joking with our guide, a local indigenous philosopher and general comedian, as we headed for a roadside Tamale place.
 The driver (who was the guide’s brother, and so I assume was getting much sh*t in Spanish for this misunderstanding) was confused and pulled into the adjacent, roadside, open-air church/chapel.
 He actually got out, looking for the Tamales… The Guide joked that the church was conveniently located in case we reacted badly to the Tamals … which could be found next door!
 But what struck me was how he worded the idea of passing on, in this particular case because of a bad Tamal-reaction, but I thought of all these friends and family, who were “not no more coming for Breakfast!!!”
-We kinda like that way of speaking about those whom we loved and are now departed, because we do still think of John and Ray and Tyra and Nancy and Blair and other friends every day,.
+We kinda like that way of speaking about those whom we loved and are now departed, because we do still think of John and Ray and Tyra and Nancy and Blair and Bob and other friends every day,.
 They are still with us, they’re just not physically present and unable to come to breakfast.

 Perspective.